Ghorthalon/godot_accessibility/docs/accessible_rooms.md

     * x: The x coordinate to move the currently selected room to.
 This will make sure that walls still line up and openings between rooms are kept in tact.
     * y: The y coordinate to move the selected room to.
     * z: The z coordinate to move the current room to.
-    * Cascade: When moving rooms, moves all other connected rooms with it so your geometry stays in tact.
+    * Cascade move: When moving rooms, moves all other connected rooms with it so your geometry stays in tact.
 Good for moving an entire section of map.
+Note that this and "cascade resize" are two separate settings, and both are sticky: whenever you select a room, the addon announces the current resize anchor and whether either cascade is on, so a setting you turned on an hour ago cannot surprise you.
+    * Preview cascade (no changes): Tells you how many rooms a cascade move would drag along, and names them, without touching anything.
+Use this before a big move if you want to know the blast radius first.
     * set from cursor: Sets the x, y, and z values to where your cursor is.
     * apply move: Applies the move.
-If any connections would be broken, it tells you.
-HOld shift to force the move anyway and break them.
+If the move would overlap something or break a doorway connection, it names the specific doorways that would be destroyed and asks you to confirm before doing it.
+Openings pushed off the end of a wall are discarded rather than clamped, which is why it asks.
+Whatever you confirm, Control+Z undoes it.
 * w: The width of the room to create
 * h: the height of the room to create
 * d: the depth of the room to create